CharlotteIoT/lab001-docs/GettingStarted.md

 ### Getting Started

+1. Make sure you know what **door number** your Raspberry Pi will be for the Lab.
+Each participant should have a unique door number that they will use throughout the lab.
-1. Wire up the push button switch to the Raspberry Pi as follows:
+2. Wire up the push button switch to the Raspberry Pi as follows:
 TODO create a picture that shows the connections
 2. Plug in your Speakers or Headphones into he Raspberry Pi
 3. Plug in the Ethernet cable into the Pi